 Approval form for temporarily reactivating an archived Canvas course (to be completed by supervisors).

 Policy and procedure for temporarily reactivating an archived Canvas course.

-Help us define the way we can serve you by sending your questions, faculty learning requests or innovative ideas to firstname.lastname@example.org.
-You are also welcome to directly contact:
+Help us define the way we can serve you by sending us your feedback or innovative ideas.
+You are welcome to directly contact us for this purpose.

 Suzanne Thompson, M.A.

 Manager, Office of Innovations in Teaching and Learning